mapbender/mapbender-documentation/en/customization/templates.rst

 How to use a new template
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-There are different ways of how to use the new template
+There are different ways of how to use the new template:
-:

 Usage in YAML-applications
 **************************

-You can adjust the YAML-applications in app/config/applications and change the templtate parameter.
+You can adjust the YAML-applications in app/config/applications and change the template parameter.

 .. code-block:: yaml

-  "template:   Workshop\DemoBundle\Template\DemoFullscreen"
+  template:   Workshop\DemoBundle\Template\DemoFullscreen

 Usage in new applications from the backend